basiqio-oss/Basiq-docs/docs/Data/reports/business-affordability.md

 * Designed to reflect real-world business financial operations.
 * Includes:
-  * Balance history and trends
+  * Balance history and trends.
-  * Categorised income and expenses
+  * Categorised income and expenses.
-  * Financial ratios and liquidity indicators
+  * Financial ratios and liquidity indicators.
-  * Risk profiling metrics
+  * Risk profiling metrics.

 ### Smarter Decisioning for B2B Use Cases

 * Reduces complexity and time in B2B lending workflows.
 * Optimised for use cases such as:
-  * Business loan origination
+  * Business loan origination.
-  * Trade credit assessments
+  * Trade credit assessments.

 ### Competitive and Future-Ready